waimea-snoble/level-3-programming-assessment/docs/test-plan.md

 ### Expected Test Result

-- when the player moves left this will ba a valid move and they will move from the abandoned house into teh hallway, if the player tries to move through the closed attic or outside of the map nothing will happen as the button will be disabled
+- when the player moves left this will ba a valid move and they will move from the abandoned house into the hallway, if the player tries to move through the closed attic or outside of the map nothing will happen as the button will be disabled